naiarievilo/todoapp/README.md

 # Todoapp API

-Todoapp is a REST-like API for frontend applications.
+Todoapp is a REST API that manages tasks through to-do lists.

 ## Features